 Children will not be released to any person that is not specifically designated on your child's enrollment form.
-Each authorized person will be required to show photo identification, such as a driver's license.
-This information will be copied by our office personnel.
+Each authorized person will be required to show photo identification, such as a driver's license and be 18+ years of age, this information will be copied by our office personnel.
 Once the person's identity has been confirmed, an authorization sticker will be given to the authorized person, who must give it to the child's classroom teacher.
 Teachers will place the sticker on your child's daily sign in/out sheet to record the authorized pickup.